 - Acceptance and Commitment Therapy (ACT)

 - Cognitive-Behaviour Therapy (CBT)

 - Mindfulness-Based Cognitive Therapy

-We're here to help.
-If you would like to enquire about treatment for Depression at The Fitzrovia Psychology Clinic, please do not hesitate to get in touch to arrange an assessment.
+We’re here to help.
+If you would like to enquire about treatment for Depression at the Fitzrovia Psychology Clinic, please contact us to arrange an assessment.